MatheusRetroz/20-games-challenge/README.md

 This is a repository to showcase my personal journey focused on improving my skills as a game developer, using the list from [20 Games Challenge](https://20_games_challenge.gitlab.io/).

-## Creative Identity
+## About

 To give this challenge a personal identity, I don't intend to faithfully follow the visual style of each game.

-## Tools and Engines

-As a game engine, I intend to use the [Godot Engine](https://godotengine.org), and for tools, I will focus on free and open-source tools.

-## Goal

 This challenge is not just about finishing games, but about:

 - Developing discipline and consistency